Graduate School Format Review & Policies

 The Graduate School does not review disquisitions for their written content; as such, your disquisition must be complete, with all content edits finalized, before you begin the review process.
 If you make significant changes to the content of your disquisition after the initial review, your review will be delayed, and you may be required to restart the review process entirely, including paying the processing fee again.

-The volume of submissions increases dramatically near the submission deadline, and formatting reviews may take up to five business days each at this time.
-Students require an average of three reviews to complete the format review process; therefore, we encourage students to begin the format review process early in the semester and to allocate sufficient time to complete the process.
+The volume of submissions increases dramatically near the initial submission deadline, and review turnaround time can exceed a week.
+Students require an average of three reviews to complete the format review process; therefore, we encourage you to begin the format review process early in your final semester and to allocate sufficient time to complete the process after you've submitted.

-Individual meetings with the graduate consultants, including our Disquisition Specialist, are available through the Center for Writers scheduling portal every semester.
-Please note there is a high demand for meetings after the semester’s submission deadline has passed, and availability may be limited.
-During a meeting we will work directly on your document to prepare its formatting and will be able to answer any questions you may have regarding the format review process.
+One-on-one meetings with graduate consultants are available through the Center for Writers' scheduling portal and the Instructional Design Center's meeting request form.
+Please note there is a high demand for appointments in the last month of a semester, and availability may be limited.
+During a meeting, we will work with you directly to help you format your document and can answer any questions you may have regarding the format review process.

-We highly encourage you to employ the style manual that is used in your field, such as MLA, APA, Chicago, IEEE, etc. However, in instances where the Graduate School guidelines conflict with the style manual for your discipline, the Graduate School guidelines take precedence.
-In instances where the Graduate School guidelines do not provide direction, such as how to format a table or figure, follow the style manual that is used in your discipline.
+We highly encourage you to employ the style manual that is used in your field, such as MLA, APA, Chicago, IEEE, etc. Our templates and guidelines are designed to be as compatible with as many styles as possible.
+However, in instances where the Graduate School guidelines conflict with the style manual for your discipline, the Graduate School guidelines take precedence.
+Wherever our guidelines do not provide direction, such as how to format a table or figure, follow the style manual of your discipline.

-If you need help or more information about how to use style manuals, contact the Center for Writers to make an appointment for a writing consultation.
-Links to our scheduling portal as well as additional resources are available on the front page of our website.
+If you need help or more information about how to use style manuals, you can make an appointment with a graduate consultant at the Center for Writers through our scheduling portal, and additional resources are available on the front page of our website.

 Copyright

-Whenever possible, we encourage you to create and use your own figures, tables, and other materials.
-However, you're welcome to include copyrighted material in your disquisition as long as you respect the rights of the copyright holders—even if it's your own published work.
-If you find that reproducing someone else's work is necessary, the process for obtaining permission is usually simple and straightforward.
+We encourage you to create and use only your own figures, tables, and other content in your document.
+However, you can include copyrighted material in your disquisition as long as you respect the rights of the copyright holders—even if it's your own published work.
+If you need to reproduce copyrighted material in your document, the process for obtaining permission is usually simple and straightforward.

-- Use of Copyrighted Material – You are responsible for the appropriate use and attribution of copyrighted materials in your disquisition.
+• Use of Copyrighted Material – You are responsible for the appropriate use and attribution of copyrighted materials in your disquisition.
 To better understand ownership, fair use, and your rights and protections, please refer to Copyright and Your Dissertation or Thesis by Kenneth Crews.
+For example, block quotes most often fall under fair use and do not require permission to reproduce them, whereas reproducing an image does not fall under fair use.

-- Respecting the Copyright of Others – If you take copyrighted material produced by another and reproduce it without express written permission, you are likely violating copyright law.
-In such cases, you must request written permission from the copyright holder or leave the item out of the disquisition.
-If written permission to use copyrighted material is required, you are responsible for obtaining this permission.
-Some copyright holders require a specific form of acknowledgment or attribution within the document where their copyrighted material is used.
-You can often obtain a license to reproduce copyrighted materials for free using an automated system from the publisher's website; for example, major publishers will have a link to "request permission" or "get license" on an article's webpage.
-Content published in open access formats often require the license the content was published under be included with the reproduced content (e.g. Creative Commons).
+• Respecting Copyright – Reproducing copyrighted material without express written permission violates copyright law.
+Furthermore, some copyright holders require a specific form of acknowledgment or attribution within the document alongside the reproduced material.
+If you wish to reproduce material found in academic journals, you can often obtain a license to reproduce these copyrighted materials for free using an automated system from the publisher's website; for example, major publishers will have a link to "request permission" or "get license" on an article's webpage.
+Materials that have been published in open access formats often require the license the content was published under be included with the reproduced content (e.g. Creative Commons).
+If written permission to use copyrighted material is required, you are responsible for obtaining permission.

-- Copyright and Your Previously Published Work – If you include your previously published work as part of your disquisition, you need to ensure that the publisher who published your work has not placed restrictions on your right to reproduce or redistribute this work.
-This information can usually be found in the publisher’s author guidelines or in the publication contract.
-While it's likely that you will have retained permission to reproduce your own work in your disquisition, there may still be additional requirements about how that work is reproduced or published.
+• Copyright and Your Previously Published Work – If you include your previously published work as part of your disquisition, you need to ensure that the publisher has not placed restrictions on your right to reproduce or redistribute this work.
+This information can usually be found in the publisher’s author guidelines or in the publication contract or transfer agreement.
+While it's likely that you will have retained permission to reproduce your own work in your disquisition, there may still be additional requirements about how that work is reproduced or published, such as how or where it is attributed.

-- Protecting Your Own Copyright – While you are not required to register for copyright, in rare cases, it is recommended.
-You do not need to register for copyright to hold the copyright; your copyright is created automatically as soon as your work is published.
-If you received a stipend, salary, or financial support from NDSU, there may be restrictions on your ability to file for copyright for your disquisition.
-See the NDSU Policy Manual, Section 190, for more information.
-Additionally, if you received funding from sources outside of NDSU, you may have other restrictions on your ability to file for copyright for your disquisition.
-For more information, check with your funding source.
+• Protecting Your Own Copyright – You do not need to register for copyright to hold the copyright; your copyright is created automatically as soon as your work is published, and only in rare cases do we recommend filing for copyright when you submit your disquisition.
+If you received a stipend, salary, or financial support from NDSU, there may be restrictions on your ability to file for copyright for your disquisition (NDSU Policy Manual, Section 190).
+Additionally, if you received funding from sources outside of NDSU, you may have other restrictions on your ability to file for copyright for your disquisition imposed by your funding agency.

 Co-authored Materials

-If co-authored materials are included in your disquisition, a clear and complete description of your contribution must be included.
+You are welcome to include co-authored materials in your disquisition, with certain additional requirements.
 No co-authored materials can be included in the disquisition if your contribution is modest, even though you may have been included as a co-author.
-The mandatory description of your role must be placed in a footnote, indicated at the chapter heading in which the co-authored material appears.
+You must also include a description of your contribution to the work in a footnote, indicated at the chapter heading in which the co-authored material appears.

 See an example of the mandatory note.